 Prospective challenge organizers are encouraged to discuss their plans with the challenge co-chairs at an early stage before the acceptance of the proposal.
 Challenge organizers will have the opportunity to present the summaries of their challenges during the main conference.

-Challenge proposals must be submitted on ⟨TO-BE-DEFINED⟩ as a single PDF file.
+Challenge proposals must be submitted via email to the challenge chairs as a single PDF file.
 Proposals should not exceed four A4-sized pages excluding references and biosketches as per the guidelines below

 University of Pensylvania